Qumulo/getting-started-guide/hardware-guide/quiver-2u-hybrid-gen2/replacing-hardware-components.md

 {% include content-reuse/hardware-guides/platform-agnostic-boot-drive-replacement.md %}

-## To Replace an HDD
+## To Replace an HDD Drive
 Your {{site.q2uhg2}} chassis contains 24 HDDs.
-For more information, see [Internal HDD Drives](drive-bay-mapping.html#internal-hdd-drives).
+For more information about drive location and mapping, see [Internal HDD Drives](drive-bay-mapping.html#internal-hdd-drives).

-Follow the instructions in the SC-2MS Rackmount Chassis User's Manual: <a href="https://docs.qumulo.com/pdf/quiver-2uh-hybrid-rackmount-chassis-user-manual.pdf#page=16" class="pdf">Hard Disk Drive (p.
-16)</a>.
+## To Replace an NVMe Drive
+Your {{site.q2uhg2}} chassis contains 6 NVMe drives.
+For more information about drive location and mapping, see [Rear NVMe Drives](drive-bay-mapping.html#rear-nvme-drives).

 ## To Replace a Power Supply Unit (PSU)